baoatwork/my-cdv-ss20/my-work/final/README.md

                The info box would now response to other menu buttons

    2020.05.09: Added graph to the project and a button to control the volume of the Bgms

+   2020.05.10: Fixed the x-axis bug and updated readme file